qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 [Red Hat OpenShift Kubernetes Engine](https://www.redhat.com/en/technologies/cloud-computing/openshift/kubernetes-engine) provides you with the basic functionality of Red Hat OpenShift.
 It offers a subset of the features that Red Hat OpenShift Container Platform offers, like full access to an enterprise-ready Kubernetes environment and an extensive compatibility test matrix with many of the software elements that you might use in your datacenter.

-**To setup Qdrant Hybrid Cloud on Red Hat OpenShift**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
-Then, consult your platform's managed Kubernetes instructions below.
+First, consult your platform's managed Kubernetes instructions below.
+Then, **to setup Qdrant Hybrid Cloud on Red Hat OpenShift**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on OpenShift Kubernetes Engine